xaedes/canopen_301_402/README.md

 Not that important todos:
  - respect inhibit times
  - datatypes in object dictionary (301_v04020005_cor3.pdf pg.
 88)
+ - specific connection-set
+   - initialized with generic pre-defined connection set
+   - overwrite standards with balues in eds file
+   - respect restricted CAN-IDs  (301_v04020005_cor3.pdf pg.
+87)
+   - we need a connection set class for this that manages this
+   - this class shall also be responsible for interpreting can frames into canopen frames
+   - for canopen frames we need an enum for services (nmt, sync, pdo, etc.) that does not represent the function code directly (as this can be changed)

 ideas from other implementations: